 Montgomery College's Honors Program is a collegewide program for motivated students seeking exciting and academically rewarding experiences.
 It allows students to discover and develop their talents and interests through honors courses, seminars, independent study, internships, service-learning opportunities, and social and cultural activities.
-It features four special programs: Montgomery Scholars, The Scholars Circle, Macklin Business Institute, and Renaissance Scholars.
+It features five special programs: Renaissance Scholars, STEM Scholars, Macklin Business Institute, Montgomery Scholars, and the Scholars Circle.

 Students have to meet one of the following criteria to become an MC Honors student: